lemlac/mulem/docs/reference.md

 ---

-## Inheritance and Visibility
+## Embedding and Visibility

-Even though structs cannot be extended the usual way, they can **inherit** from other structs using destructuring.
+Even though structs cannot be extended the usual way, they can **embed** from other structs using destructuring.
 This works similarly to **importing.** It marks members that map to members of another struct, making conversion possible.
 It follows the same convention for pattern matching like destructuring. *(See [Destructuring](#destructuring).)*

 ```mulem
 Vector2 ::